hacash/doc/tech/istanbul_upgrade_overview.md

 Since the release of its white paper in 2018 and the mining of its first block in 2019, Hacash has been running steadily for six years.
 The richness of its PoW economic model and the forward-thinking nature of its Crypto Sound Money theory have been proven over the long term.

-This upgrade (named Istanbul, borrowing the city name) integrates a variety of major technologies proposed and developed over the years, covering aspects such as asset issuance, contract construction, and programmability, including HIP-20, TDEX, AST (HIP-16), and HVM (developed by Hacash.com).
+This upgrade (named Istanbul, borrowing the city name) integrates a variety of major technologies proposed and developed over the years, covering aspects such as asset issuance, contract construction, and programmability, including HIP-20, TDEX, AST (HIP-16), and HVM, P2SH (developed by Hacash.com).
 From this point on, Hacash has achieved a revolutionary breakthrough in public chain technology: transforming from a pure currency issuance and payment blockchain into a foundational ecosystem that supports the continuous innovation and secure operation of global currencies, assets, and financial systems.

 This document will briefly introduce this series of major technologies and outline a new world with encrypted financial centered on sound money.